NikitaDouglas/CV/README.md

 #### Neophilic

 I'm instatiable curious; I love the new, the shiny, the novel.
-In my working life this manifests as a willingness to turn my hands to all things, be that ad hoc Facebook Marketing for the pub in which I was bartending, or single-handedly building a Google Sheets based Content Management Database for Cleo AI's Help Center articles.
+In my working life this manifests as a willingness to turn my hand to anything, be that ad hoc Facebook Marketing for the pub in which I was bartending, or single-handedly building a Google Sheets based Content Management Database for Cleo AI's Help Center articles.
 I am at my best when working in fast-paced, Agile environments, in which no two days are alike.
 I love hats and I like to wear lots of different ones.

 ## Education